engr101staff/engr101matlab/_sources/statistics_and_simulation/content/sampling.in.rst

   ..

-Here are two examples of using randi to simulate rolling a die a 6-sided die on the left and a 20-sided die on the right:
+Here are two examples of using :code:`randi` to simulate rolling a die a 6-sided die on the left and a 20-sided die on the right:

 .. figure:: img/RandiExamples.png
   :width: 450